 Enhance operational responsiveness

-The integration with continuous improvement methodologies amplifies benefits through data-driven insights and accelerated validation cycles.
+The integration with continuous improvement methodologies amplifies benefits through data-driven findings and accelerated validation cycles.

 IoT and advanced sensor networks